 - Meatball Sub – Subway style

-Today, I am sharing the easy recipe with you, as found in the book, along with my step by step instructions.
+Today, I am sharing this easy recipe with you so you can make your own Doner Kebab, as found in the book, along with my step by step instructions.

 1 tsp Plain Flour

 ½ tsp onion powder